College of Pharmacy and Health Sciences

 Doctor of Pharmacy

-The Doctor of Pharmacy (PharmD) degree program prepares students to become pharmacy practitioners who possess the knowledge and skills required to function as authorities on the use of medicines, and who can apply pharmaceutical and biomedical science to the practical problems of drug therapy.
-Pharmacists are capable of contributing to the interdisciplinary delivery of primary health care and can function as drug therapy specialists.
-Students also are prepared for specialty professional studies and for graduate study in the pharmaceutical sciences.
+The Doctor of Pharmacy (PharmD) degree program prepares students to be compassionate pharmacy practitioners who possess the knowledge and skills required as authorities on the use of medications, and who can apply pharmaceutical and biomedical science to the clinical application of drug therapy.
+Doctor of pharmacy practitioners trained at Butler contribute to the interdisciplinary delivery of healthcare to improve patient outcomes and serve as drug therapy information specialists.
+Butler PharmD graduates are also prepared for advanced specialty professional studies and for graduate study in the pharmaceutical sciences.

-- The doctor of pharmacy curriculum requires that students complete two pre-professional years and four professional years of study.
-Acceptance into the professional phase of the program allows students to begin the first professional year (P1) coursework.
-Students entering the fall semester of P1 must satisfactorily complete all math/science and other pre-professional coursework required as prerequisites for enrollment in P1 professional courses.
+- The Doctor of Pharmacy curriculum requires that students complete two pre-professional years and four professional years of study.
+Acceptance into the professional phase of the program allows students to begin the first professional year (P1) course work.

-- Acceptance into the professional pharmacy program by either the automatic advancement option, the internal application option, or the PharmCAS application option is contingent upon enrollment capacity limitations of the program.
+- Acceptance into the professional Pharmacy Program by either the Direct Pathway option or as an internal or external transfer student is contingent upon enrollment capacity limitations of the program.
+All applicants must apply through PharmCas.

-Students enrolling as first-year students at Butler University and declaring pre-pharmacy as their initial major are eligible to be automatically admitted to the P1 year of the pharmacy program upon completion of their third semester of Butler enrollment if they meet the following criteria:
+Students enrolling as first-year students at Butler University and declaring pre-pharmacy as their initial major have a direct path into the P1 year of the Pharmacy Program upon completion of their third semester of Butler enrollment if they meet the following criteria:

-- Cumulative grade point average (GPA) at Butler University of 3.0 or higher.
+- Cumulative GPA at Butler University of 3.0 or higher.

 - No grade lower than C- in any of the pre-pharmacy courses noted above.
 A student may repeat a course to satisfy a subsequent course prerequisite.
 (Note: Withdrawals during the first student year will have no effect on the GPA calculation, but courses must be completed.
-A withdrawal during the fall semester, sophomore year from one of the nine classes used in the automatic advancement formula will result in loss of automatic advancement.)
+A withdrawal during the fall semester, sophomore year from one of the nine classes used in the Direct Pathway formula will make the student ineligible for the Direct Pathway.)

 - Successful completion of an in-person standardized interview, including evaluation of verbal communication and interpersonal skills, ethical and professional characteristics, intellectual curiosity, leadership and emotional maturity, respect and empathy for others, and creativity.

-- Successful completion of a standardized writing prompt.
+- Successful completion of an essay based on a standardized writing prompt administered in a proctored setting.

-Eligibility for automatic advancement into the P1 year of the pharmacy program ceases after the student’s review for professional phase admission at the end of his or her third semester at Butler University.
+Direct Pathway Eligibility into the P1 year of the Pharmacy Program ceases after the student’s review for professional phase admission at the end of his or her third semester at Butler University.

-A student seeking pharmacy program admission by the automatic advancement option may not count more than three courses transferred from another university or awarded through advanced placement (AP) or the International Baccalaureate (IB) program toward the calculation of his or her automatic advancement GPA.
+A student seeking Pharmacy Program admission by the Direct Pathway option may not count more than three courses transferred from another university or awarded through advanced placement (AP) or the International Baccalaureate (IB) program toward the calculation of their direct path pre-professional GPA.
+Students who wish to request a variance to maintain their eligibility for the Direct Pathway with more than three courses as described can apply for a variance from the Pharmacy Admissions Committee during the fall of their sophomore year.

 Transfer Students and Internal Applicants Not Classified as Pre-Pharmacy

 Students who enter Butler University with 12 or more credit hours completed after high school graduation are classified as transfer students.
-Students entering Butler as transfer students and declaring pre-pharmacy as their intended major are not eligible for admission to the P1 year of the pharmacy program via the automatic advancement option.
+Students entering Butler as transfer students and declaring pre-pharmacy as their intended major are not eligible for admission to the P1 year of the Pharmacy Program via the Direct Pathway option.
 Pre-professional transfer students, as well as Butler University students not classified as pre-pharmacy upon entry into the University as first-year students (including changes of majors), may apply for admission into the P1 class on a competitive, space-available basis.
-Applications are available from the Student Affairs office (Pharmacy and Health Sciences Building, room 102).
-This process considers the student’s cumulative GPA for all coursework completed at all universities, completion of a standardized writing prompt, and an attribute assessment through an interview.
+Application through PharmCas is required.
+This process considers the student’s cumulative GPA for all course work completed at all universities, completion of an essay based on a standardized writing prompt, and an attribute assessment through an interview.